 How to use Tandem?

-Fear of speaking can be a big obstacle for many.
-And if a gradual approach helps you get over it, then that is worth something.
+Fear of speaking can be a big obstacle for many language learners.
+And if a gradual approach helps you get over it, then that is absolutely worth something.

 Tandem is a good language exchange app that you can use to learn Russian.
 Its strengths are at connecting Russian speakers with learners.
 And allowing them to communicate in different forms.

 Another benefit is if you get into the habit of looking up a couple of new words every day.
 Learning a couple of words every day might not seem like a lot.
-But if you do this every single day, you will drastically increase your vocabulary in several months.
+But if you do this every single day, you will drastically increase your vocabulary with hundreds of new words per month.

 AnkiDroid is a simple app that you can use to learn new vocabulary.
 It’s a flash card app based on the ‘spaced repetition’ principle.
 That means that you will see flash cards you find most difficult, the most often.